wp-plugins/advanced-responsive-video-embedder/readme.txt

 = Modes =

 * Normal mode: Responsible embeds automatically resized to 100% of your content area.
-U can set up a max-width if you dont want to let the video bigger then you like it.
+You can set up a max-width if you dont want to let the video bigger then you like it.

 * Thumb mode: This requires jquery colorbox to be loaded, the easiest way to get it by installing the